Coleridge's theory of life: Romanticism and vitalism

-Coleridge's challenge was to describe something that was dynamic neither in mystical terms not materialistic ones, but via analogy, drawing from the examples of inertial science.
+Coleridge's challenge was to describe something that was dynamic neither in mystical terms nor materialistic ones, but via analogy, drawing from the examples of inertial science.
 As one writer explains, he uses the examples of electricity, magnetism and gravity not because they are like life, but because they offer a way of understanding powers, forces and energies, which lie at the heart of life.
 And using these analogies, Coleridge seeks to demonstrate that life is not a material force, but a product of relations amongst forces.
 Life is not linear and static, but dynamic process of self-regulation and Emergent evolution that results in increasing complexity and individuation.
 This spiral, upward movement (cf. Goethe's ideas) creates a force for organization that unifies, and is most intense and powerful in that which is most complex and most individual - the self-regulating, enlightened, developed individual mind.
 But at the same time, this process of life increases interdependence (like the law of comparative advantage in economics) and associational powers of the mind.
 Thus, he is not talking about an isolated, individual subjective mind, but about the evolution of a higher level of consciousness and thought at the core of the process of life.